Chris-pter/PostGIS-Plantation-GeoDB/README.md

 <img src='/docs/cross estate_master schema ERD.jpg' width="900">
 </p>

 **Description:** This model illustrates the consolidation model used for wide reporting.
-The central master schema aggregates data from all 12 operational estates schemas using read-only **SQL View***.
+The central master schema aggregates data from all 12 operational estates schemas using read-only **SQL Views**.
 These views use the **UNION ALL** operation to seamlessly combine identical tables, providing a single, unified dataset fast/wide analysis without duplicating the underlying operational data.

 ---